zenoss/ZenPacks.zenoss.WBEM/docs/body.md

     data was originally collected.
 Like the *Result Component Key* this should be the name of an attribute or column name in the results.
 By default this will default to NOW as the collection time.

+`Note`: *Result Component Key* and *Result Component Value* fields have to contain the same number of elements.
+Also *CQL Query* must include all elements from *Result Component Key*

 WBEMPlugin Modeler Plugin Base Class
 ------------------------------------